Hello, I'm Michael Fuller

 Developer's price for developer's terms...

-So often what is not explained to landowners is how they can get a 'developer's price for a developer's terms'.
+Often what is not explained to landowners is how they can get a 'developer's price for a developer's terms'.

 And it applies in all market cycles - hot or cold or flat.

-A developer's price for a developer's certainty
+A developer's price for the developer's certainty

 Too often, with inaccurate advice, property owners with developable land want a higher price for their unimproved land without understanding the developer's motivations.

-And they are mostly correct.
+And they are mostly correct but how do you price 'potential'?

 And that's fine if they can get the price premium....and many do.